Khalife/ker-nel-experiments/README.md

 We noticed on NIST TAC-KBP 2010 dataset 2 entities type in contradiction with Wikipedia dump used for this challenge.
 For more details : mention with ID EL004107 with gold entity ID E0466642 which is presented as a person (PER) wheras it is a localization (GPE); and mention with ID EL004411 with gold entity ID E0793726 presented as a per- son (PER) wheras it is an organization (ORG).
 We considered mention annotation as the ground truth and run experiments accordingly, though these types are often replaced by fine-grained classification.

+** Datasets **

+The datasets we used for these experiments are :

+- NIST TAC-KBP 2009, 2010, 2014 : http://www.nist.gov/tac/).
+If you can't obtain these datasets from NIST, we can send you on demand at khalife@lix.polytechnique.fr (please send the motivation of your demand)
+- Dbpedia ontology files instance_types_en.nt, available at http://wiki.dbpedia.org/services-resources/ontology
+- Other dataset files such as entity to type dictionnaries, Knowledge graph, ... are generated with the preprocessing routine